BB2ME #10 – How I choose to honor the fallen

 This plaque is part of the Point du Hoc monument in Normandy France.

-2. Witness where they fell
+2. Honor them by witnessing where they fell

 Riley at Point du Hoc monument.
 Holy ground for Army Rangers.